-1 Remove the lead from the ground side (Normally the (-) terminal side) of the battery.
-It is dangerous to let a tool, etc., touch the (+) terminal and the body at the same time, since this causes a spark.

-- 2 When remounting, connect the ground connection last. - ♠ Do not allow tools to touch the (+) terminal and the body of the truck at the same time.
+- 1 Remove the lead from the ground side (Normally the (-) terminal side) of the battery.
+It is dangerous to let a tool, etc., touch the (+) terminal and the body at the same time, since this causes a spark. - When remounting, connect the ground connection last - ▲ Do not allow tools to touch the (+) terminal and the body of the truck at the same time.
 This can cause sparking and explosion.
-Dispose of old battery in locally approved manner.